....loading

 Lauren recommends regular check-ins each day in the first couple of weeks before moving to weekly meetings as they settle in to allow space for each individual to feel comfortable to raise any concerns with their learning journey.

-Mental health, trust and belonging
+Mental health, trust, and belonging

 “Learn to step back,” she wrote.
 “Remote environments can be particularly challenging for micromanagers.
 Asking to review every communication or phoning workers to check in several times a day wastes time and fails to build trust.
 Managing people on outcomes rather than hours in front of the screen will build more trust and satisfaction for everyone.”

-Just as importantly, employers need to foster a sense of belonging to ensure that the team culture does not suffer due to remote working.
+Employers need to foster a sense of belonging to ensure that the team culture does not suffer due to remote working.
 This can be achieved by making time for human connection, focusing on motivation, reward and recognition (with the help of technology), listening to team ideas and feedback, and setting aside special days for the team to come together face-to-face, such as an annual conference.

 Related